thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 import { ChartConfigEditorDefinition } from '@thoughtspot/ts-chart-sdk/src';
 ```

-2. Run the app and open console u and the check the message:`Chart context: intialization start`
+2. Run the app and open console you and the check the message:`Chart context: intialization start`

 #### Run the chart in the Playground